 A Giant Penny

-Joe Coyne earned pennies peddling newspapers, lost a job for pitching pennies in the office, and began a career in crime by robbing a cash register stuffed with pennies.
-Coyne learned to embrace the symbol of his failure, however, and he carved out a corner of the underworld by specializing in penny-themed crimes.
-He was eventually defeated by Batman, but to this day Batman keeps a gigantic penny in the Batcave as a souvenir of their battle.
-The coin is not associated with Two-Face, as most people think.
-(World’s Finest Comics #30, 1947)
+Joe Coyne was obsessed with pennies.
+He even began his career in crime by robbing a cash register filled with pennies.
+He soon learned to embrace the symbol of his failure and began to specialise in penny-themed crimes.
+Of course, he was eventually defeated by Batman who now keeps a gigantic penny in the Batcave as a souvenir of their battle.
+Despite popular belief, the coin is not associated with Two-Face.

 Two Face’s Original Coin